Microsoft mobile services: Microsoft Lens

+Microsoft announced the Lens is set to be retired on December 15, 2025, Lens was removed from the App Store and Google Play on February 9, 2026, Lens was officially shutting down on March 9, 2026, and their migration to OneDrive.

 Office Remote

 Office Remote was originally launched by Microsoft Research in November 2013 to control Microsoft Word, Microsoft Excel, and Microsoft PowerPoint documents using a device running Android or a Windows Phone.
 It required Microsoft Office 2013 (except for Office 2013 RT) or an Office 365 subscription to work.
 As of September 2019, the required mobile apps were no longer available.
 Office Remote had the following capabilities: